Vanint/SADE-AgnosticLT/README.md

 ## Acknowledgements
 This is a project based on this [pytorch template](https://github.com/victoresque/pytorch-template).

-The mutli-expert framework are based on from [RIDE](https://github.com/frank-xwang/RIDE-LongTailRecognition).
+The mutli-expert framework are based on [RIDE](https://github.com/frank-xwang/RIDE-LongTailRecognition).
 The data generation of agnostic test class distributions takes references from [LADE](https://github.com/hyperconnect/LADE).